How to Defrost a Turkey in Time for the Feast

 - Keep turkey in its original packaging.

-- Place turkey in a large baking dish with sides to catch any juices that may leak out as the turkey thaws.
+- Place turkey in a large baking dish ($23, Amazon) with sides to catch any juices that may leak out as the turkey thaws.

 - Leave turkey in your refrigerator until fully thawed.
-It may be kept in the fridge up to 4 days after thawing before you cook it, but the sooner you cook it, the better for freshness—and so you can reclaim some space in your fridge.
+It may be kept in the fridge up to 4 days after thawing before cooking, but the sooner you cook it, the better for freshness—and so you can reclaim some space in your fridge.

-Defrosting a Turkey Tip: Our Test Kitchen found that injected turkeys take longer to thaw than natural turkeys.
-You may want to budget an extra day for thawing turkey if yours was injected with a solution of water, salt, and/or spices.
+Turkey Thawing Tip: Our Test Kitchen found that injected turkeys take longer to thaw than natural turkeys.
+Budget an extra day for thawing a turkey if yours was injected with a solution of water, salt, and/or spices.
 Read the packaging carefully to see if this was done.
 Most turkeys we found in stores had been treated with this solution even if the packaging said all-natural.
 Don't panic, though—the solution added is there simply to help the turkey stay moist and to add flavor.

 How long does it take to defrost a turkey in the fridge?

-We found you need 1 day in the fridge for every 3.5 to 4 pounds of turkey.
+We found you need 1 day in the fridge for every 3½ to 4 pounds of turkey.
 An average-size turkey today takes about 4 days to thaw in the fridge.
+Weigh your turkey on a kitchen scale ($27, Target)—if it won't exceed your scale's capacity—or a meat scale ($70, Bed Bath & Beyond) to know how long to thaw your turkey.

 Turkey Thawing Chart